Special Rituals / Mini Ceremonies

 Note: Handfasting is one of the complimentary mini ceremony options; cords/ribbons are provided by the couple.

-Note: The Unity Candle ceremony is one of the complimentary mini ceremony options; I will provide the candles.
+Note: The Unity Candle ceremony is one of the complimentary mini ceremony options; I will provide the central candle and two tapered candles, additional tapered candles will incur an additional cost..

 Each participant has a separate bottle of coloured sand, symbolising their separate lives.
 The containers of sand are poured one by one into the glass vessel to symbolise their lives coming together as one.